Dopamineral/rename-to-match-folder/README.md

 MAKE SURE ONLY FOLDERS WITH FILES TO BE RENAMED ARE PRESENT IN SELECTED PATH OTHER FILES IN PATH SPACE MIGHT CAUSE ERRORS AND RENAMING TO STOP PREMATURELY

+In case something happens, a log file is created which logs all the name changes. it is saved as "renaming_log_<date and time of namechange>.txt"